 A. Freshly frozen spirulina offers up to 71 per cent protein consisting of all essential amino acids that the body does not synthesise.

 A. Freshly frozen spirulina is packed with nutrients and will ‘fill’ your banks.
 The result is that you will feel full and eat in a more organised manner and in smaller quantities.
 It will take over your eating patterns.
 Eating Spirulina as part of a balanced diet and exercise can help with weight loss.

 Q. Is the vitamin B12 found in spirulina useable?

 A. According to the Food and Agriculture Organization of the United Nations (FAO) the vitamin complex B12 is found in spirulina and is available for humans for absorption.

-On the contrary, the United States government’s department of agriculture argues that the same vitamin is a pseudo-element and therefore not usable for the human body.
+On the contrary, the United States government’s Department of Agriculture argues that the same vitamin is a pseudo-element and, therefore, unusable for the human body.

 (The prefix pseudo is used to mark something that superficially appears to be (or behaves like))